claygiffin/100-coaches-site/src/pages/coaches/index.md

     tags:
       - Corporate Executive
       - Executive Coaches
-  - bio: "Director\r\n\nNorth America Regional Lead – Citi Learning – Leadership, Executive and Professional Development/Global Business Relationship Management \r\n\n\rCoaching and developing teams has been a thread throughout Laine’s career.
-As she worked in business roles and later within the Compensation areas of Human Resources, it was her work leading teams that has been the cornerstone of her career.
-After spending 20 years working in these diverse roles, Laine decided to parlay her passion for coaching and developing people into her formal role.
-In her current role since 2012, Laine is the Director of Leadership, Executive and Professional Development for North America at Citi where she also has responsibility for Global Business Relationship Management.\r\n\n\rWith Citi since 1991, Laine has seen the organization change dramatically.
-Laine has enjoyed supporting Citi’s senior leaders by serving as a Coach and Faculty for Citi’s Senior Leadership Program.\r\n\n\rLaine has also taught on an adjunct basis at NYU’s School of Professional Studies.\r\n\n\rLaine holds an M.B.A. in Human Resources Management from the Zicklin School of Business – Baruch College and a B.A. in Psychology from the University of Connecticut.\r\n\n\rlinkedin.com/in/lainejoelsoncohen"
-    coachName: Laine Joelson Cohen
-    jobTitle: >-
-      Director - Citi Leadership & Executive Development , Executive Coach, and Speaker
-    links:
-      linkedin: lainejoelsoncohen
-    photo: /uploads/Joelson-Cohen.jpg
-    tags:
-      - Corporate Executive
-      - Executive Coach
   - bio: "Dr. Linda Sharkey is a trusted transformational expert, author, speaker, and global leadership development coach.\r\n\n\rThrough her proven programs and no-nonsense approach, she helps create high-potential leaders and shapes company culture for future growth.
 Linda has deep experience working with Fortune 50 companies, and held senior human resource executive positions at Hewlett-Packard and at GE Capital.\r\n\n\rShe is the co-author of, The Future-Proof Workplace – Six Strategies to Accelerate Talent Development, Reshape Your Culture, and Succeed with Purpose.
 (Wiley, 2017) This book is a survival guide for the new realities of business and highlights Linda’s approach to helping businesses prepare for the future.\r\n\n\rHer co-authored book, Winning With Transglobal Leadership was named one of the top 30 best business books for 2013.\r\n\n\rShe also co-authored Optimizing Talent with Dr. Paul Eccher, a groundbreaking work spelling out proven steps to build a talent rich organization.\r\n\n\rDr.
 Sharkey is an inspiring keynote speaker at many global events, including the Global HR Academy with the Conference Board and the World Human Resources Development Conference, where she was  honored with the “Super Women Achievement Award.”\r\n\n\rShe is a founding member of the Marshall Goldsmith Group focused on helping successful executives become even more successful.
 She has a reputation as a no nonsense executive coach that enables those she coaches to show measurable behavior change in the eyes of others.\r\n\n\rLinda was Chief Talent Officer and V.P., People Development at Hewlett Packard, responsible for establishing and driving the company’s talent management initiative, performance management processes, career development, executive staffing, coaching, employee engagement, and diversity and inclusion efforts.\r\n\n\rPrior to Hewlett Packard, Linda was with General Electric and held numerous Senior Human Resources and Talent Management roles.
 She established a leadership development effort for GE Capital that became part of the Crotonville offerings and was named a best practice by CEO Jack Welch.
 She led several key cultural integrations and established a coaching process for executives, developed HR professionals as coaches and personally coached many senior leaders.\r\n\n\rShe holds a PhD in Organization Development from Benedictine University, MPA from Russell Sage College and a BA in History from Nazareth College.
 She is a past two term member of the Academy of Management Board for OD as the scholar practitioner.\r\n\n\rLindaSharkey.com"
     coachName: Linda Sharkey
     jobTitle: >-